Shaping Futures Scholarship Fund Appeal

 (*Source: Bexley, E., S. Arkoudis, S. & James, R. (2013).
 University student finances in 2012: A study of the financial circumstances of domestic and international students in Australia's universities.
 Canberra: Universities Australia.)

-To be eligible for a Shaping Futures Scholarship students need to be academically gifted but also facing hardship from factors such as being from a low socio-economic background, coming from a rural or remote area, living with a disability, or have carer or parenting responsibilities - or a combination of these challenges.
+To be eligible for a Shaping Futures Scholarship students need to be academically capable but also facing hardship from factors such as being from a low socio-economic background, coming from a rural or remote area, living with a disability, or have carer or parenting responsibilities - or a combination of these challenges.

 We want students to be able to shape their future and change their lives forever through obtaining an education!